sfigg/commercialization-public/design/compatibility/1709/device-devfund.md

 **Description**

-All diagnostics tools and utilities intended for use in a Microsoft Azure Stack solution must support management by either of the following methods:
+All diagnostics tools and utilities intended for use in a SDDC offering must support management by either of the following methods:

 - Remotely, using Windows PowerShell or Windows Management Instrumentation (WMI).
 - Using a command line tool that an admin can run on Nano Server by connecting to a Nano Server instance through a remote Windows PowerShell session or SSH.